 The University of Otago, for example, has a great range of online resources for those who are really struggling with the stress, anxiety, or worry of post-grad job rejection, grad-school rejection, etc. Check out their comprehensive list of online tools and strategies here and here.

-One programme Otago recommends for struggling students is The Tuesday Programme.
+One program Otago recommends for struggling students is The Tuesday Programme.
 The Tuesday Programme is a free, short online course designed to increase skills and resources for those struggling to thrive through life’s challenges.
 If you’re having a hard time coping with post-grad job rejection, this seven-week course could be a great option.
 Topics include: